Gateway Western Railway: History

 In 1997, the GWWR and its Illinois subsidiary Gateway Eastern Railway were purchased by Kansas City Southern (KCS).
 The KCS operated the GWWR as a subsidiary until October 1, 2001, when it transferred its controlling interest to its own parent company and officially merged the GWWR into the KCS.
 The Gateway Eastern, however, remained a KCS subsidiary.
+After the KCS was merged into Canadian Pacific Kansas City, the ownership GWWE from the KCS fell into the new company.